-If you have completed a Free Application for Federal Student Aid (FAFSA) for 2021-2022 and you, your spouse, or your parent(s) became unemployed or worked less due to Covid-19 or any other reason, you may complete the Special Circumstance Form.
-Once complete, submit this form, along with the required documentation, using the contact information below.
+If you have completed a Free Application for Federal Student Aid (FAFSA) for 2021-22 and you, your spouse or your parent(s) became unemployed or worked less due to COVID-19 or any other reason, you may complete one of the Special Circumstances forms link below.
+Once complete, submit the form along with the required documentation to the Financial Aid Office.

 There are other situations which may warrant a Special Circumstance and are listed on the form.
 Examples may be unusual medical expenses not covered by insurance, technology expenses which you were forced to pay when classes went remote, etc..

-***Students with an EFC of 0 should not report changes to income as this is the lowest EFC possible and will be considered for the maximum amount in federal grant funding.
-Households with higher EFCs will need to show a significant decrease to household income to lower their EFC to be equal to or less than 5576 for a full-time student to receive federal grant funding.***
+Please note: Students with an expected family contribution (EFC) of $0 should not report changes to income as this is the lowest EFC possible and will be considered for the maximum amount in federal grant funding.
+Households with higher EFCs will need to show a significant decrease to household income to lower their EFC to be equal to or less than $5,576 for a full-time student to receive federal grant funding.

 Supplemental Nutrition Assistance Program (SNAP)